 A significant reduction of nutrients input has been achieved for the whole Baltic Sea.
-This assessment shows that the normalized input of nitrogen was reduced by 12% and phosphorus by 26% between the reference period (1997-2003) and 2018 (Results figure 1).
-In 2017 the corresponding reductions were 14% for total inputs of nitrogen and 24% for total phosphorus.
+This assessment shows that the normalized total input of nitrogen1 was reduced by 11% and phosphorus by 28% between the reference period (1997-2003) and 2019 (Results figure 1).
+In 2018 the corresponding reductions were 12% for total inputs of nitrogen and 26% for total phosphorus.
 The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat (Key message figures 1 and Results tables 1a and 1b).
 MAI for phosphorus input was also fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat.
-The inputs to the Gulf of Finland were below MAI but cannot be considered as fulfilled due to statistical uncertainty.
+In the remaining sub-basin MAI was not fulfilled for either total nitrogen or for total phosphorus.

 Key message figure 1.
 Total input of nitrogen and phosphorus to each sub-basin and the whole Baltic Sea (BAS).
-Trend-based estimate of total nitrogen and phosphorus in 2018 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
-Green colour indicates that estimated inputs including uncertainty during 2018 were lower than MAI, red colour indicates that inputs were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
+Trend-based estimate of total nitrogen and phosphorus inputs in 2019 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
+Green colour indicates that estimated inputs including uncertainty during...
+2019 were lower than MAI, red colour indicates that inputs were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled (not relevant in 2019).
 Note: the scales on the y-axes differ in the charts.